Glutaconyl-CoA decarboxylase

+Hence, this enzyme has one substrate, (2E)-glutaconyl-CoA, and two products, (2E)-butenoyl-CoA and CO2.
+During the process, a sodium ion is transported across the membrane.
+Previously, this enzyme was classified as EC 4.1.1.70.

 This enzyme belongs to the family of lyases, specifically the carboxy-lyases, which cleave carbon-carbon bonds.
 The systematic name of this enzyme class is 4-carboxybut-2-enoyl-CoA carboxy-lyase (but-2-enoyl-CoA-forming).
 Other names in common use include glutaconyl coenzyme A decarboxylase, pent-2-enoyl-CoA carboxy-lyase, and 4-carboxybut-2-enoyl-CoA carboxy-lyase.
 This enzyme participates in benzoate degradation via coa ligation and butanoate metabolism.

+As a decarboxylase, the enzyme requires biotin for its function.